Sector14/acorn-electron-core/acorn_electron/sdcard/readme.txt

 Exceptions to this are:

+  - : and * are moved to the equals key "="
   - COPY key is bound to "["

-  - : and * are moved to the equals key "="
+Note, as the BREAK key has no release scancode it has been configured as a toggle based key.
+Two keypresses will thus be needed to actually reset the electron.

+As with the original electron, capslock is toggled via shift+capslock, whilst holding capslock will result in the function key, i.e capslock+e will output "ELSE"